 1. Signing off on a steep APR

-Interest rates vary greatly between lenders and your financial situation.
+Interest rates vary between lenders and depend largely on your financial situation.
 Just qualifying for a personal loan does not make it a financially sound choice.

 Interest rates are based primarily on your credit score.
 The lower your credit score is, the higher your interest rate will be.
 Average rates can be as low as 10.73 percent for borrowers with an excellent credit score or as steep as 32 percent for borrowers with poor credit.

-How to mitigate risk: Compare rates and look for lenders that consider other aspects, such as education or employment history.
+- How to mitigate risk: Compare rates and look for lenders that consider other aspects of your finances, such as your education or employment history.

 2. Taking out too large of a loan

 While it can be tempting to take out a large loan, be careful not to borrow too much.
 The larger the personal loan, the higher your interest rate will likely be.
 Along with this, a larger loan means longer repayment periods.
 With a longer repayment period, you will be stuck with more interest built up across the life of the loan.

 3. Damaging your credit

 Any missed payments will result in delinquency, which could damage your credit score.
 Since your credit score serves as a pillar in all aspects of your financial DNA, it is important to keep it in check.

 Also be sure not to apply for too many credit accounts at once.
 Each time you apply, you will likely undergo a hard credit pull, which can negatively affect your score.

 - How to mitigate risk: Set up automatic payments for your loan to ensure you never miss a monthly payment.
 If you are comparing rates, apply for prequalification to avoid a hard credit pull.